 This is a moth larva/caterpillar.

-In this picture it is eating my Desert Rose, but it is commonly called the "oleander caterpillar" (Syntomeida epilais) and will eat many other plants in South Florida too.
+In the preceding photo, the caterpillar is eating my Desert Rose, but it is commonly called the "oleander caterpillar" (Syntomeida epilais) and will eat many other plants in South Florida too.
 It is often found on oleanders (duh).
 It resembles the caterpillars of the Gulf Fritillary (Agraulis vanillae) butterfly, so many people confuse the two.
 One difference is that the moth caterpillar has bristles instead of singular spines down its back.
 Both caterpillars (the Gulf Fritillary and the Oleander Moth) are orange with black (painful looking) pokey parts so it can be confusing.
 Oddly, neither can sting.

 Here is a photo of a Gulf Fritillary caterpillar for comparison.

-How else can you tell the difference?
-Mostly by knowing the plant it is feeding on.
-Butterflies are often very specific and will only eat the leaves of one genus or species.
+Since both caterpillars are orange and spiny, and difficult for novices to tell apart, they are best identified by knowing the plant they are feeding on.
+Butterflies will only eat the leaves of one genus or species of plant, in most cases.
 Moths, however, are typically able to eat all sorts of plants (which is how caterpillars get a bad reputation).
 Since I know that Gulf Fritillaries don't eat Desert Roses, I know that the caterpillar eating it is not a juvenile Gulf Fritillary.

 There are some general differences between butterflies and moths, but none that hold true across the board.
 Typically moths have larvae that can eat many different plants, are nocturnal, have thicker bodies and more "hair" scales (this is because they fly at night when it's cold), have feathery antennae and rest with their wings open rather than folded above their thorax.
 Yet, there are ALWAYS exceptions.
 Since moths fly at night, their wings aren't usually as colorful as butterflies'.
 Since moths are nocturnal, they often drink nectar from white flowers which are fragrant and easier to see in the dark.